 In this course we discuss the science and life of Albert Einstein in the context of his time.
 We look into the major innovations of his science, and his involvement in key social and political changes of his age.
 You will learn about his theory of relativity, his contributions to quantum mechanics, as well as his criticism of it, and his ideas about the existence of atoms, in relation to the scientific, philosophical and cultural context of the early 20th century.
 Furthermore we will discuss his political involvement in the Weimar republic, his pacifism, Zionism and stance on nuclear armament.

-This course is open for UvA students and other interested parties, such as contract students or students from other institutions.
-You can register from 6 December until a week before the start of the course.
+This course is open for second or third year UvA students and students from other institutions.
+Not available for contract students and employees.
+You can register from 3 December until a week before the start of the course.

 If you have any trouble while registering please contact: Keuzeonderwijsemail@example.com